automategreen/docs/source/api/index.html.md

 This document is the Automate Green API interface specification.

 <aside class="notice">
-Please help fix typos and errors by submitting a pull request on GitHub.
+Please help fix typos and errors by submitting a pull request on <a href="https://github.com/automategreen/docs">GitHub</a>.
 </aside>